modularizer/heap/README.md

   * The investor sells back some or all of their contract to the homebuyer
 * The investor CANNOT force the homebuyer to sell the home
 * The investor CAN sell their contract (rights to the appreciation) to another investor
-  * HOWEVER, the homebuyer has the right of first refusal to buy out the investor at the same price as the other investor
+  * the homebuyer has the right of first refusal to buy out the investor at the same price as the other investor
   * If the homebuyer does not buy out the investor, the new investor must honor the existing contract

 #### Cash Flow